Lisethmc00/batterycharging_team8/README.md

 *i = C <ins>dv</ins><sub>dt</sub>*\
 Because the capacitor acts a short circuit when uncharged, the current flow is maximum at the beginning, and when the capacitor's voltage reaches the supply voltage, the current would be zero in the limit.\

-## Rate of Change at key intervals
+## Rate of Change at Key Intervals
 By computing the rate of the change of voltage with respect to time ```dVdt= gradient(voltage, time)```, we expect to see the derivative of voltage vs time to resemeble a form more or less like that of the current.\
 ~~code~~\
 ~~image~~\

-## Power delievered to the battery
+## Power Delivered to the Battery
 The instantaneous power tells us how fast electrical energy is being delivered to the battery at each moment during the charging process.
 Power is:\
             *P(t) = V(t)I(t)*\